Varane out for weeks for Man Utd after France defender suffered injury vs Spain

 He was replaced by Dayot Upamecano.

-United have confirmed on Tuesday that the defender will not be available for some time.
+United confirmed on Tuesday that the defender will not be available for some time.

 An update from the club read: "Raphael Varane sustained a groin muscle injury in the UEFA Nations League final and has commenced rehabilitation at the club.